1. Google Yourself

 In addition, review comments you might have made on Facebook or other social media websites, and delete any that could damage your reputation.
 Just one comment on a weekend party picture or an ex-girlfriend/boyfriend, can paint the entirely wrong picture of who you are.
 Your personal social media accounts and comments online should never be in question.
 Separate your personal from your business social accounts if the two don’t align.
 Over and over again old tweets or other social media posts are dug up and used against people.
 This is easily avoidable and should never happen to you.

-Arguing online is another easy trap to fall into.
+Arguing online is an easy trap to fall into.
 We all know the illusion of anonymity that typing into a keyboard affords.
 Many of the worst things said online, would never be said in a real world, face-to-face scenario.
 Remember this, and don’t fall for troll-bait meant to trap you into an awkward circumstance.
+Always take the high-road.

 It’s easy to go too far in an online discussion reacting to comments meant simply to provoke you.
 Take a deep breath.
 Go for a walk and ignore the trolls.
 You’re looking for meaningful engagement and discussion.
 Let trolling roll of your back.
 No need to engage.